seanxiangcheng/Coursera_DS_DataClearning_Project/CodeBook.md

 * A 561-feature vector with time and frequency domain variables.
 * Its activity label.
 * An identifier of the subject who carried out the experiment.
+In the features names:
+* mean: Mean value
+* std: Standard deviation

 ## Variables / features